alkalifire/mblango/content/authors/admin/_index.md

 - Visitors
 ---

 I am currently a postdoctoral fellow and small group leader at the [Leibniz-HKI](https://www.leibniz-hki.de/en/home.html) in Jena, Germany with Prof. Axel Brakhage studying fungal biology and pathogenesis.
 My work here is centered on the conidial (spore) surface proteome, the extracellular vesicle biology of host-pathogenesis, and the importance of non-coding RNA in fungi.
-In the future, I hope to be able to establish my own group focused on harnessing our knowledge of extacellular vesicles and non-coding RNA for the development of RNA-based therapeutics and diagnostics for the treatment of fungal infections.
+In the future, I hope to be able to establish my own group focused on harnessing our knowledge of extracellular vesicles and non-coding RNA for the development of RNA-based therapeutics and diagnostics for the treatment of fungal infections.

 I earned my PhD in Microbiology and Immunology studying the pathogenesis biochemistry of uropathogenic *Escherichia coli* with Prof. [Matt Mulvey](https://www.bioscience.utah.edu/faculty/mulvey/mulvey.php) at the University of Utah.
 I followed my PhD with a postdoctoral fellowship also at the University of Utah defining the endogenous pool of double-stranded RNA in mammalian immune cells with Prof. [Brenda Bass](https://biochem.utah.edu/bass/).